City Honors School: History

 City Honors began as a series of enrichment topics at Bennett High School in 1973, known as "Course Y".
 Selected students took classes in the evening that dealt with enrichment courses and interdisciplinary topics.
 Increased student demand led to these workshops becoming a "school-within-a-school" at Bennett beginning in 1975, with a partnership being forged with nearby Canisius College.

 In 1976, City Honors landed its own building, the former P.S.
 17 located at the corner of Main and Delavan, which would allow the school to add grades 5 through 8 and strengthen its affiliation with Canisius.
 This made City Honors one of the first magnet elementary schools in the district.

-The school eventually moved to its current location at the Fosdick-Masten Park High School building in 1980.
+The school moved to its current location at the Fosdick-Masten Park High School building in 1980.

 In 1991, City Honors adopted the International Baccalaureate program.

 From 2007 to 2009, the Masten/Fosdick location underwent a $40 million expansion and renovation project that included a new athletic complex.
 During that time, grades 5-8 were temporarily housed at School 56, and grades 9–12 at School 8.